nbazzeghin/CIT2243-Hugo-Blog/content/posts/hugo.md

 ### What is that markdown thing?

-Markdown is a simple way to have a page formated without having to know all of the varrious HTML bits to do so.
+Markdown is a simple way to have a page formatted without having to know all of the various HTML bits to do so.
 For example, the 'code' below...

 ```markdown